Menu

 SPIDER LAKE FISHERIES

 In 2008 a WDNR shock study found one northern pike.
 Reports from fisherman tell of catching them back as early as 2000.
 It appears that the heaviest population of these fish are currently in Little Spider.
 No one knows who illegally put these fish into our chain of lakes.
-We ask that anyone catching these fish, to please consider keeping it as part of your possession limit.
+We ask that anyone catching these fish, to please consider keeping it (OR DONATING IT!) as part of your possession limit.

 Thank you for your support in keeping our waters and fishery healthy and pristine.